jstritch/easy-git-annex/README.md

 ## Contributions

-Adding support for additional commands is usually straightforward.
+Adding support for additional commands is straightforward.
 If you would like to improve easy-git-annex, please read CONTRIBUTING.md.

 I am an independent developer.